-With that figures in mind, I invite you to check our review of Linguise, the tool that can make it possible.
+With those figures in mind, I would like you to check our review of Linguise, the tool that can make it possible.

 Who can benefit from a multilingual website?

-The figures of people who speak various languages you probably don’t target already haven’t convinced you that you need a multilingual website.
+The figures of people who speak various languages you probably don’t target already have yet to convincemust you that you need a multilingual website.

 Use cases where a multilingual website is an absolute must for your business:

 - All kinds of businesses are from countries with multiple official languages, like the US, Switzerland, Canada, Belgium, Austria, Indonesia, etc.